cosmosclassroom/cosmosintheclassroom/slides/hlec7_shm-v2.md

 For small amplitudes, its period of a pendulum is given by:

+$$ T = 2\pi \sqrt{\frac{l}{g}} $$

+where l is the length of the pendulum and $a_g$ is the acceleration due to gravity on the parent body.

 Note that the period depends only on length, not the mass or “bob”.

-$$ T = 2\pi \sqrt{\frac{l}{g}} $$